mlpack/ensmallen/doc/function_types.md

 ## Multi-objective functions

-A multi-objective function is a set of functions or objectives that are simultaneously optimised.
-For this variety of problems, a class/struct with a speicfic API must be used which is illustrated in the file `include/ensmallen_bits/problems/schaffer_function_n1.hpp` for the Schaffer N.1 function.
+A multi-objective function is a set of functions or objectives that are simultaneously optimized.
+For this variety of problems, a class/struct with a specific API must be used which is illustrated in the file `include/ensmallen_bits/problems/schaffer_function_n1.hpp` for the Schaffer N.1 function.